 Year to date performance

 Look at the current year and how you spent your BD time, what was successful and what wasn’t, goals and KPIs.
 If you don’t know where you’ve been, you’ll never be able to improve.
 If you just keep doing the same thing over and over, you’ll get the same results, probably worse.
-If you don’t have any systems in place that will easily allow you to track your time or if your time tracking system isn’t working the way you do, try BRIC, https://getbric.com.
-It’s a great tool to plan, track and optimize all your agency projects and resources, including business development.
+If you don’t have any systems in place that will easily allow you to track your time or if your time tracking system isn’t working the way you do, there are many great tools to plan, track and optimize all your agency projects and resources, including business development.

 Set your aim